 For me personally, I prefer the standard backpack setup but always like there to be additional straps or alternative options for when the backpack doesn’t work.
 A carry handle on the top or side is always handy, as is an extra crossbody strap.

 Best for DJI Mavic and Spark: Lowepro DroneGuard BP250

 Want something that will store all your electronics in one, handy to reach place?
 The DroneGuard BP250 is your perfect backpack.
-The pack comes with ample space for a Mavic Pro, Air or 2, spare batteries, propellers, and even a laptop and tablet.
+The pack comes with ample space for a Mavic Pro, Mavic Air, or the Mavic 2, spare batteries, propellers, and even a laptop and tablet.

 The overall build is great and is lightweight coming in at 1.34kg.
 The interior has high-quality padding and small sections to help separate all your gear for easy access.
 The drone section comes with additional protection thanks to the FormShell armored lid.